Munawwar/es6-module-clean-transpilation/README.md

 Secondly the generated code should be usable by existing AMD and globals using code bases.

 And hence this comes with some trade-offs and code conventions.
 Only a subset of the current ES6 module syntax can be supported.
 Specifically only default imports and default exports can be supported.
-Named imports, named imports and bare imports are excluded (more info on that later in this page).
+Named imports, named exports and bare imports are excluded (more info on that later in this page).

 **Hence it is mandatory to follow the convention: All JS files should export a default object and when importing, only use default imports**.